SmileiPIC/Smilei/doc/Sphinx/task_parallelization.rst

     * many `Species` are present, and they are not uniformly distributed in the physical space.

-In these cases, decoupling the treatment of the `Species` in the same patch and introducing a finer decomposition than the patch can considerably improve the scaling of simulations if these smaller entities containing macro-particles can be dynamically distributed among the available OpenMP threads.
+In these cases, decoupling the treatment of the different `Species` in the same patch and introducing a finer decomposition than the patch can considerably improve the strong scaling of simulations.
+This is obtained dynamically distributing these smaller entities containing macro-particles to the available OpenMP threads, similarly to a dynamically scheduled ``omp for``.

-In other words, exposing the parallelism at the finest level is essential to keep performances using a high number of computing units.
+Exposing the parallelism at the finest level as described is essential to keep performances using a high number of computing units.
-At the same time, some constructs cannot be easily parallelized with a dynamically scheduled ``omp for`` (e.g. irregularly nested loops, recursion …).
+On the other hand, some constructs cannot be easily parallelized with a dynamically scheduled ``omp for`` (e.g. irregularly nested loops, recursion …).
 The solution to this conundrum is the use of task programming.
 In particular, :program:`Smilei` exploits the task parallelization available since OpenMP 4.5.